cultivating herbs, and curiosity, with you grow girl’s gayla trail

 Gayla’s not just horticulturally expert, but also creatively crafty and a great cook who puts up the harvest in inventive ways for offseason use—including treats like Nasturtium Leaf Pesto, above (don’t just compost those plants!), and homegrown turmeric and ginger, and the best basil of all for a calming, restorative tea.
 In other words, engaging with every dimension of what the garden has to offer, savoring every drop.

 We did a postmortem of our 2016 gardens, revealing how Gayla achieved her long-held goal of “greens self-sufficiency” from spring and ongoing this fall, by including some unusual suspects in the mix—and by “letting go” a little about over-zealous tidying up.

-Read along while you listen to the October 17, 2016 show using the player below (or at this link).
+Read along as you listen to the Oct.
+17, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 Links to recipes, her growing and propagation tactics for favorite herbs, and to information about her new book, are at the bottom of the page.

 q&a: great greens, curious herbs and more, with gayla trail